zeroscience/FIFOFox/README.md

 > The `decode` and `craft` protocol tooling in this build grew directly out of a
 > live named-pipe research engagement against a LocalSystem updater IPC.
 See the
-> companion Zero Science Lab write-up.
+> companion Zero Science Lab write-up - https://www.zeroscience.mk/#/lablog/named-pipes-a-signature-gate-and-a-dead-end-lpe

 ---